 Once you own a home like a real adult, however, your life devolves into an endless cycle of patching, renovating, replacing, or maintaining everything around you.
 Oh, and then you have kids, whose sole purpose for their first four years is to stress test everything in the house.

 You are not officially an adult until you’re forced to live far enough away from your job to ensure you have a good 1-3 hours each and every day to question why you let your life come to this.
 If you roll out of bed and skip to work or hop on a bike path, you’re still a child (or European).
-No, a true adult makes that soulless Bataan death march each day because… Wait, why do we do this again?
+No, a true adult makes that soulless Bataan death march each day because… Wait, you work remote?
+Congrats, you don't have a commute!
+But you do have a host of new issues that come with this new-found freedom.
+Like keeping a clean background to trick your coworkers into thinking there aren't piles of stuff just out of camera view.
 [Photo Credit: ImgFlip]

 Like “free time,” the concept of having friends has to change before you can consider yourself an adult.
 People you grew up with, share similar life experiences, and with whom you have a genuine good time even without a structured plan or base event?
 You can forget those people.